top of page

 • Supporting autistic, ADHD individuals across lifespan

-Individuals on the Autism spectrum and their partners may experience more conflict than neurotypical couples, for many reasons.
+Individuals and their partners may experience more conflict than neurotypical couples, for many reasons.

 What is Empathy?